benlk/columbus-regional-rail/_lines/amtrak-expansion.md

 - Cleveland Hopkins International Airport
 - Detroit Airport

+## Next steps

+[According to the Ohio chapter of the Brotherhood of Locomotive Engineers and Trainmen](https://twitter.com/bletohio/status/1732157444615229591), these are the steps:

+1. Scoping: The sponsors will review the Statement of Work framework from their application and develop scope, schedle, and budget for the Corridor Service Development Plan (SDP).
+This accounts for any work already started at the time of the announcement.
+This work can begin immediately, and determines the cost of the second step.
+2. Ironing out the details: The sponsors will develop their SDP for the corridor.
+This will include choices about route, capital expenditures like stations and support facilities, and phases of implementation.
+This is done in cooperation with the FRA and will determine the cost of the third step.
+3. Final design: Step three is the final stage of the process and includes an engineering and environmental design plan.
+At the end of step three, the sponsor will be able to establish a concrete design schedule and know their construction costs.
+Once completed and approved, the next step is construction!

+And construction may take years.
+When will we get trains?
+[BLET Ohio chairman Joh Esterly said](https://twitter.com/realJohnEsterly/status/1732162450131230968): "It all depends on the funding for Steps 2 and 3.
+Optimistically, we'll have humans on trains by the end of the decade."
+Worst case?
+"Maybe 2035?"

 ## References

+If you think I've got something wrong here, let me know.
+Either [open an issue on GitHub](https://github.com/benlk/columbus-regional-rail/issues) or [send me a message](https://benlk.com/socials/).

 [^1]: The [May 17, 2021 Amtrak-provided list of stations](https://media.amtrak.com/wp-content/uploads/2021/05/3CD-Corridor-Fact-Sheet-05-17-Final.pdf) matches [the list given on December 6 by Brotherhood of Locomotive Engineers chairman John Easterly on Twitter](https://twitter.com/realJohnEsterly/status/1732252585313055170).
 These stops differ slightly from the [Amtrak Connects US webpage's list](https://www.amtrakconnectsus.com/maps/cleveland-columbus-cincinnati/), dropping Hamilton and adding Sharonville.
 [^2]: This line is called by various names; I've seen "Cleveland-Toledo-Detroit" in Ohio planning documents and "Cleveland-Detroit-Pontiac" in documents that I guess are directed to the Michigan audience.
 Michigan has much more rail service than Ohio.